Emergency Medical Technician

 What abilities and skills should I have?

-• Clean driving record and clean criminal record
+• Clean driving record and criminal record

 • Good physical condition